-We have had customers at call centers, as well as other Customer Support departments use Objectives as a way track their CSAT scores, and specifically to track them over time towards an end goal.
+We have had customers at call centers, as well as other Customer Support departments use Objectives as a way to track their CSAT scores, and specifically to track them over time towards an end goal.
 There are some options on how you could accomplish this using Objectives in 15Five:

-You can create a group/department/group type objective with the CSAT score you are striving for or requiring.
+You can create a group/department/group type objective with the CSAT score you are striving for or require.
 The key results can each be something like "Exceed our customer's expectations with a 95% CSAT rate".
 Each of the group members required to maintain that CSAT score should have their own key result.
 With each key result being assigned to the employees (group members), they will be able to update them.
-If you, as the manager, own the objective- you will be able to check progress and report on the objective at anytime.
+If you, as the manager, own the objective- you will be able to check progress and report on the objective at any time.
 This is the simplest approach.

 Another option: You could create individual objectives for each employee/group member and name them all something like "X employee brings joy to customers with a high CSAT rate".
 The key result for the objective would be something like "Met 95% CSAT rate" and the metric would be either 0% to 95% or complete/not complete.
 The main difference with this option is that you could include an aspirational goal, like "Achieved 100% CSAT rate" to encourage that extra push- in this case, your metrics would be 0% to 100%.
-For the aspirational option, we recommend you use the % complete measurement, so that you can see how close they get to that aspirational goal.
+For the aspirational option, we recommend you use the % complete measurement so that you can see how close they get to that aspirational goal.
 This option is a great way to start a growth conversation.

-Here at 15Five, we have found that tracking CSAT scores is not only great for manager visibility, but also enables the Customer Support Representatives to track how well they are doing and feel good about the service they are providing.
+Here at 15Five, we have found that tracking CSAT scores is not only great for manager visibility but also enables the Customer Support Representatives to track how well they are doing and feel good about the service they are providing.
 Bonus Points: Pair an objective like this with the High Fives feature to recognize your employees for stellar CSAT reviews!